 It wasn’t until 2005 that Google purchased Android, Inc., and while not much about Android was known at the time, many took it as a signal that Google would use the platform to enter the phone business.
 Eventually, Google did enter the smartphone business — but not as a hardware manufacturer.
 Instead, it marketed Android to other manufacturers, first catching the eye of HTC, who used the platform for the first Android phone, the HTC Dream, in 2008.

-Beginning with that lowly operating system running on the HTC Dream, join us as we take a look at how Android has changed in the past decade.
+Beginning with that initial version of the operating system running on the HTC Dream, join us as we take a look at how Android has changed in the past decade.

 Android 1.0 — Android Market, widgets, and notifications (2008)

 Android 1.0 was obviously far less developed than the operating system we know and love today, but there are a few similarities.
 For example, most agreed that Android pretty much nailed how to deal with notifications, and it included the pull-down notification window that blew the notification system in iOS out of the water.

 Another groundbreaking innovation in Android is the Google Play Store, which, at the time, was called the Market.
 While Apple beat it to the punch by launching the App Store on the iPhone a few months earlier, the fact is that together they kick-started the idea of a centralized place to get all your apps — something that’s hard to imagine not having now.

 Apart from the Market, Android 1.0 also boasted the ability to use home screen widgets, a feature that iOS did not have.
 In fact, iOS still doesn’t let you put widgets on your home screen.
 Unfortunately, developers couldn’t create their own widgets at the time.
 That changed in later versions.
 Last but not least, the first version of Android had deep integration with Gmail, a service that had already taken off at the time.

 Android 1.5 Cupcake — Third-party widgets, on-screen keyboard, and a sugary name (2009)